Mandrab/FOOL-Compiler/README.md

 * no imports (only a code file available)
 * class declarations as first elements of the file
 * no *class* variables (variables exist outside the class or in methods/functions!)
-* immutable *class'* fields
+* class' fields are immutable (values passed in constructor)
-* *class* fields can't be lambdas (but methods/functions' parameters can!)
+* class' fields can't be lambdas (but methods/functions' parameters can!)
 * no deallocation of objects
 * only *stdout* file descriptor available

 ## The Compiler

 It has been built in Java through the use of **ANTLR** tool.
 It's composed by *Lexer*, *Parser*, *Type-Checker* and *Code-Generator*.
 No optimization is made on the code.</br>
-All these components are implemented using the *Visitor pattern* to divide the tasks in the best possible way.
+All these components are implemented using the *Visitor Pattern* to divide the tasks in the best possible way.

 ### Lexer
 This component is automatically builded by the ANTLR tool based on the .g4 file.
 In this one, the keywords of all the tokens are described.

 ### Parser
 ANTLR auto-build a class that allow to parse the code *top-down*.
 This one is constructed through the grammar rules defined in the .g4 file.
 The rules to create the *Abstract Syntax Tree* (a "condensed" version of the *Parse Tree*) are instead defined in the *ParserVisitor* file.
+This last component also performs a *semantic analysis*.

 ### Type-Checker
-This is the component that checks that the code is correctly typed (some check are indeed also done by the parser component).
+This is the component that checks that the code is correctly typed.
+Despite some basic checks are also done by the parser component during the semantic analysis, the type-checker performs most accurate ones.
+Some examples are expressions' types, *lowest-common-ancestor* for if-then-else node, etc.

-    This section has to be expanded

 ### Code-Generator

-    This section has to be expanded
+That's the component that generates the assembly code for the stack virtual machine.
+The implementation of this component was developed side-by-side with the design of the Activation Record.

 ### Compiler API
 The final version of the compiler contains a CLI interface for build a FOOL file and run his generated code on the virtual machine.
 The available commands, to pass as arguments at the main file, are listed below:</br>